 “Billy!”

-The small crowd gathered around the corpse and took note in amazement that the bullet wound pattern on Grant’s chin was so tight that a 50-cent piece could cover it completely.
-The results of a deadly accurate pistoleer!
+The crowd gathered around the body in awe: the three bullet holes in Grant’s chin were so tightly grouped that a 50 cent piece could cover them all, the mark of a deadly accurate gunfighter.

 “I’ve been there way too often for you, Joe.”